-The Company's focus in the Port Hope Simpson REE District will be on six REE prospects including: the Foxtrot Prospect, Piperstock Hill, Toots Cove, Southern Shore, Pesky Hill Prospects and HighREE Island.
-Refer to the news release dated October 12, 2011 for details on the fall exploration program.
+The Company's focus in the Port Hope Simpson REE District will be on seven REE prospects/project including: the Foxtrot Project, Piperstock Hill, Toots Cove, Southern Shore, Pesky Hill, HighREE Island and Ocean View Prospects.

 Henley Harbour Property

 Henley Harbour occurs in the centre of six licenses that were map staked by the Company in April, 2010, on the southern coast of Labrador between Red Bay and Mary's Harbour.
 These six licenses, 017691M to 017696, contain a total of 659 claims (165 sq. km.).